Scale your business with our modular plugins.

 add_action( 'wp_enqueue_scripts', 'my_styles' );

-Make sure that the newly created file is called properly by the path depending on where the file is located in the theme directory.
-Also, remember to change the name of the file (my-styles.css in this example).
+Make sure the newly created file is named using a path relative to its location in the theme directory.
+Also, remember to change the file name (my-styles.css in this example).

-You can use the following snippet to check whether the path is correct or not.
+You can use the following snippet to verify whether the path is correct.

 add_action('wp_head',function(){